ibm-cloud-docs/codeengine/logging.md

 Your {{site.data.keyword.logs_full_notm}} instance is now configured such that it can receive platform logging for your {{site.data.keyword.codeengineshort}} app, job, or function.

-Alternatively, you can configure a {{site.data.keyword.logs_full_notm}} instance by using the [Observability dashboard](https://cloud.ibm.com/observe/logging) to create the instance, and then by [configuring platform logs routing](/docs/logs-router?topic=logs-router-about-platform-logs).
+Alternatively, you can configure an {{site.data.keyword.logs_full_notm}} instance by using the [Observability dashboard](https://cloud.ibm.com/observe/logging) to create the instance, and then by [configuring platform logs routing](/docs/logs-router?topic=logs-router-about-platform-logs).

 ### Viewing build logs from the console
 {: #view-build-ui}